-Figure 5.2 Gas properties during dense cloud collapse in a numerical simulation of first star formation. (a) Free electron abundance; note the rapid decline at $n_H \sim 10^3 \ {\rm cm}^{-3}$ , thanks to efficient recombinations. (b) Molecular fraction $f{\rm H_2}$ .
+Figure 5.2 Gas properties during dense cloud collapse in a numerical simulation of first star formation. (a) Free electron abundance; note the rapid decline at $n \sim 10^3$ cm-3, thanks to efficient recombinations. (b) Molecular fraction $f{\rm H_2}$.
 The fraction increases rapidly during cloud collapse until the saturation value (eq.
 5.10) is reached, when recombinations remove the free electron catalysts. (c) Gas temperature as a function of number density.
-Note the strong clump at $T \sim 500 \ {\rm K}$ and $n_H \sim n{\rm cr}$ , when radiative cooling becomes inefficient so the evolution stalls. (d) The Jeans mass for this gas; note that $M_J \approx 10^3 \ M{\odot}$ for gas in the aforementioned stalling stage.
-Figure credit: Bromm, V. et al. Astrophys.
-J. 564, 23 (2002).
+Note the strong clump at $T \sim 500$ K and $n \sim n{\rm cr}$, when radiative cooling becomes inefficient so the evolution stalls. (d) The Jeans mass for this gas; note that $M_J \approx 10^3 M{\odot}$ for gas in the aforementioned stalling stage.
+Figure credit: Bromm et al. 2002, ApJ, 564, 23.

-a collapsing gas cloud as a function of density, but one can crudely also consider it a function of time, since the density of a typical gas parcel will increase as it falls further into the dark matter potential well.
-The electron fraction remains near the initial value (shown by the horizontal dashed line) for a while as the density increases before falling rapidly at $n_H > 10^3 \ {\rm cm}^{-3}$ , where recombinations become efficient.
-Panel (b) shows the molecular fraction, which increases steadily at low densities (and therefore early times in the collapse process) before reaching a limiting value near $f{{\rm H}2,s}$ in the densest part of the clump.
+The upper two panels of Figure 5.2 illustrate this process in a numerical simulation of the formation of the first stars.
+Panel (a) shows the free electron fraction in a collapsing gas cloud: it remains near the initial value (shown by the horizontal dashed line) for a while as the density increases before falling rapidly at $n > 10^3$ cm-3, where recombinations become efficient.
+Panel (b) shows the molecular fraction, which increases steadily at low densities (and therefore early times in the collapse process) before reaching a limiting value near $f{H_2,s}$ in the densest part of the clump.